Where it all started. August 2014 and we came across this overgrown old building on a hillside in the Scottish Borders

 The Monteath Douglas Coat of Arms

-In 2018 we finally raised enough money for the restoration of the building and better public access.
+In 2018 we finally raised enough money for the restoration of the building.

-The only way in.
-The old footpath up to the mausoleum in 2017
+The old way in.
+The footpath up to the mausoleum in 2017

-Thanks to landowners Lothian Estates, we now have a new road for contractors vehicles, and eventually for public access
+Thanks to landowners Lothian Estates, we now have a new road.

 A moody view on a winters day.